-- ✓ Make visuals of daily tasks, processes and steps. - ✓ Label resources with visuals, colours and text for easy identification. - ✓ Make visuals and resources easy to find by using clearly divided zones, for example a maths resources zone. - ✓ Use charts, visual calendars, colour-coded schedules, visible timers, and visual cues to increase the predictability of regular activities. - ✓ Offer graphic organisers and flowcharts to break tasks into shorter chunks. - ✓ Use visuals, social stories and video models to support learning of new skills or behaviours.
+- ✓ Make visuals of daily tasks, processes and steps. - ✓ Use visuals that are relevant to the New Zealand context. - ✓ Label resources with visuals, colours and text for easy identification. - ✓ Make visuals and resources easy to find by using clearly divided zones, for example a maths resources zone. - ✓ Use charts, visual calendars, colour-coded schedules, visible timers, and visual cues to increase the predictability of regular activities. - ✓ Offer graphic organisers and flowcharts to break tasks into shorter chunks. - ✓ Use visuals, social stories and video models to support learning of new skills or behaviours. - Provide feedback in visual as well as verbal formats.
+Visual formats include written comments and things such as symbols and smiley faces.